 The EGR system helps lower combustion temperatures.
 Removing it can cause a noticeable increase in EGTs, which can:

-Installing an EGT gauge and maintaining proper tuning is critical after an EGR delete.
+Installing an EGT gauge and ensuring proper tuning parameters are set is critical after an EGR delete.

 ❌ Risk of Engine Knocking